jaredlander/LearningR/README.md

 <img src="images/ProjectFolder.png" width="859" />

-Either double-click the file called LearningR.Rproj or run the following line of code.
+If a new project did not open automatically, either double-click the file called LearningR.Rproj or run the following line of code.

 ``` r
 rstudioapi::openProject(newProject)